ghostop14/gr-guiextra/README.md

 ## Building
 gr-lfast is available in the pybombs repository.
 However to build gr-lfast from source, simply follow the standard module build process.
 Git clone it to a directory, close GNURadio if you have it open, then use the following build steps:

+For the Digital Number Control, some folks have had some version issues with one PyQt field.
+This should fix it: "sudo pip3 install PyQtChart"

 cd <clone directory>

 mkdir build